lpignotti/training-tracker/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Remember

-**Remember:** This is a demonstration project only.
+This is a demonstration project only.
 Implement proper security, authentication, and GDPR compliance before any production use.